Vikingeets/advancedtouch/STEPWISE.md

 so, solve g

 	Executes the solver against the current crafting status.
 You may optionally specify a number of generations.
-The solver will run until that many generations in a row agree on the action to take next, or until 5 times that number have been tried.
+The solver will run until it settles on an action to take next, or until 5 times that number have been tried.
 You may cancel the solve early by hitting Control-C

 su, suggested s/f/?